-- late 14c. in Latin form abyssus, "depths of the earth or sea; primordial chaos;" early 14c. as abime "depths of the earth or sea; bottomless pit, Hell" (from Old French; see abysm), from Late Latin abyssus "bottomless pit," from Greek abyssos (limne) "bottomless (pool)," from abyssos "bottomless, unfathomed," hence, generally, "enormous, unfathomable," also as a noun, he abyssos "the great depth, the bottomless pit."
+- late 14c. in Latin form abyssus, "depths of the earth or sea; primordial chaos;" early 14c. as abime "depths of the earth or sea; bottomless pit, Hell" (from Old French; see abysm), from Late Latin abyssus "bottomless pit," from Greek abyssos (limne) "bottomless (pool)," from abyssos "bottomless, unfathomed," hence, generally, "enormous, unfathomable," also as a noun, he abyssos "the great depth, the underworld, the bottomless pit."
 This is a compound of a- "without" (see a- (2)) + byssos "bottom," a word of uncertain origin possibly related to bathos "depth" [Liddell & Scott].
-Watkins, however, suggests a connection with the root of bottom (n.); Beekes suggests it is pre-Greek.
+Watkins suggests a connection with the root of bottom (n.); Beekes suggests it is pre-Greek.

 The current form in English is a 16c. partial re-Latinization.
 Greek abyssos was used in Septuagint to translate Hebrew tehom "original chaos" and was used in the New Testament for "Hell."
 OED notes, "the word has had five variants, abime, abysm, abysmus, abyssus, abyss; of which abyss remains as the ordinary form, and abysm as archaic or poetic."
 In reference to a seemingly bottomless gulf from 1630s.

 - abyssal (adj.)

 - 1690s, "unfathomable, unsearchably deep, like an abyss," from abyss + -al (1).
 Since 19c. mainly "inhabiting or belonging to the depths of the ocean" (used especially of the zone of ocean water below 300 fathoms), though in 19c. abysmal was more common in oceanography.